NWLPFM/slackline-node/README.md

 * `settings.domains` is a dict.
 Each item's key is the slack domain (eg for `awesomeorg.slack.com` you would put `awesomeorg`).
 The value is another dict with two keys:
  * `key` should be a Slack web API key for that domain.
  * `webhook` is the incoming webhook URL for that domain's Slack.
- * `token`, used to verify that the request came from an Slack.
+ * `tokens`, used to verify that the request came from an Slack.
 This was provided when you created the outgoing web hook.
 It should be a dict in `channel: token` format.

 **TODO**: Describe how `settings.channel_map` works